-- If the Training Incumbent leaves during the Deacon year, then normally the curate will be moved into another parish with a new Training Incumbent. - If the Training Incumbent leaves during the curate's first year as a Priest, then serious consideration will be given to moving the curate into another parish with a new Training Incumbent. - If the Training Incumbent leaves during the third year of a curacy, normally the curate will stay in place and another Training Incumbent from a different church/ context will be found to supervise them from a distance. - In all cases: - o Curates will not be left without a named Training Incumbent - The Bishop, Archdeacon(s) and Area Dean(s) will be involved by the Ordained Ministries Development Officer in determining the best course of action for the particular curate - The consent of the curate involved is vital to decisions relating to a new Training Incumbent
+- If the Training Incumbent leaves during the Deacon year, then normally the curate will be moved into another parish with a new Training Incumbent. - If the Training Incumbent leaves during the curate's first year as a Priest, then serious consideration will be given to moving the curate into another parish with a new Training Incumbent. - If the Training Incumbent leaves during the third year of a curacy, normally the curate will stay in place and another Training Incumbent from a different church/ context will be found to supervise them from a distance.

+In all cases:

+- Curates will not be left without a named Training Incumbent (who may fulfil the role at a distance) - The Bishop and Archdeacon(s) will be involved by the Ordained Ministries Development Officer in determining the best course of action for the particular curate - The consent of the curate involved is vital to decisions relating to a new Training Incumbent